chuma-beep/Problem-Solving-Strategies/README.md

 ## Prerequistes
-If you don't know any programming languages I'll suggest you pick up [Python](href="https://en.wikipedia.org/wiki/Python_(programming_language)")  [JavaScript](href="https://en.wikipedia.org/wiki/JavaScript") there are also some free resources where you can pick up any of these programming langauges if you choose to do so.
+If you don't know any programming languages, i'll suggest you pick up [Python](href="https://en.wikipedia.org/wiki/Python_(programming_language)") or [JavaScript](href="https://en.wikipedia.org/wiki/JavaScript") there are also some free resources where you can pick up any of these programming langauges if you choose to do so.

+*Please note you are to foucs on core concepts that can be applied across sevelral other languages, like variables, data types, loops, conditionals, and functions.*

 ### Python
 - Free Learning Sources